 So far we have good proximate causes of the variation in health outcomes.
-But we must go further.
+But to find the deeper determinants, we must go further.
 Why were infrastructure and equipment deployed differently in the two districts?
 Why were they cleaned and maintained in one but not the other?
-To answer these questions we must dig deeper into the local institutional context in which the health sector operated, and identify the underlying incentives and behaviors at work.
+To answer these questions we must follow the examples of Evans, Tendler and Ostrom and dig deeper into the local institutional context in which the health sector operated, identifying the underlying incentives and behaviors at work.
+And to explain variations in this institutional context, we must go deeper still, and consider how the districts' histories and geographies impacted upon people's beliefs and social relations.

-Begin with monitoring.
+Consider first the question of monitoring.
 Focus group discussions revealed important differences in the way that public services were monitored in the two upazilas.
 Health authorities in Saturia reported extensive monitoring by their superiors at the district level, with frequent visits to the area, whereas their similars in Rajnagar reported no such monitoring.
 This establishes upwards accountability for Saturia's health system, but not for Rajnagar's.
-Accountability also works in the downward direction in Saturia, with the active involvement of union parishad11 (UP) officials in health delivery issues.
-Focus groups testified that the UP chairman takes steps to facilitate the proper implementation of
+Accountability also works in the downward direction in Saturia, with the active involvement of union parishad 10 (UP) officials in health delivery issues.
+Focus groups testified that the UP chairman takes steps to facilitate the proper implementation of Saturia's health program, and union officials regularly monitor the quality of services provided in town and villages.